vigente/gerardus/casero2017_3d_histology_transformation_diffusion_reconstruction/README.md

 # Overview

-In this directory we provide the Matlab scripts and dependencies that we used for the experiments, figures and results in the paper
+In this directory we provide the Matlab scripts that we used for the experiments, figures and results in the paper

 Casero et al. "Transformation Diffusion Reconstruction of